RajsimmanRavi/iot_app_ams/README.md

 I've also included the Dockerfiles (for both of them).
 You don't need these files to get the images, but they merely serve for reference purposes.

 Any questions/concerns/issues/feedback is greatly appreciated!
-Contact: rajsimmanr@savinetwork.ca
+Contact: rajsimmanr@gmail.com